LibreSolar/bms-firmware/README.md

 The file `boards/arm/board_name/board_name.dts` contains the default devicetree specification (DTS) for a board.
 It is based on the DTS of the used MCU, which is included from the main Zephyr repository.

 In order to overwrite the default devicetree specification, so-called overlays can be used.
 An overlay file can be specified via the west command line.
-If it is stored as `board_name.overlay` in the `zephyr` subfolder, it will be recognized automatically when building the firmware for that board (also with PlatformIO).
+If it is stored as `board_name.overlay` in the `zephyr` subfolder, it will be recognized automatically when building the firmware for that board.

 ### Application firmware configuration